KirstieJane/mindcontrol/README.md

 Once you're done running MindControl you can stop it with `/bin/bash stop_mindcontrol.sh`.
 This command dumps the databse to log/simg_out/mindcontrol.out and compresses any previous database dump if finds there.
 It also fixes permissions on all of the files in the mindcontrol directory, so it may take a while to run.
 Killing the script before it finishes may prevent another user from being able to run your mindcontrol instance.

 The next time a user in the appropriate group would like to start it, they should just run `/bin/bash start_mindcontrol.sh`.
 This will start the instance and restore the database from the previously dumped data.
+Note that this process takes a while (as described above).
+You'll be ready to run mindcontrol again when you see `App running at: http://localhost:2998/` in `log/simg_out/mindcontrol.out`.

 :warning: Don't use the `singularity instance.start` and `singularity instance.stop` commands, as the additional permissions fixing and database restoring or dumping won't run.